webix-hub/docs/data/desktop/chart_scales.md

 ###Y-axis Formation

-If you set an empty yAxis property object **(yAxis:{})**, the dataset will be anylized and the scale will be formed automatically.
+If you set an empty yAxis property object **(yAxis:{})**, the dataset will be analyzed and the scale will be formed automatically.
 Here:

 - the optimal step for units will be 10 as all the values are lower than a hundred;
-- the lowest unit value for the scale will be 20 as the lowest value in the dataset is 20 and the programm takes the closest ten's place.
+- the lowest unit value for the scale will be 20 as the lowest value in the dataset is 20 and the program takes the closest ten's place.
 - the highest unit value for the scale will be 80 since it's the highest data value.

 ###X-Axis Formation